 Other funding sources for higher education expenses: Estimates for outstanding student loan debt exclude other credit products that may be used for education expenses.
 However, many families utilize home equity loans, credit cards, and loans from retirement plans to pay for educational expenses.
 As a result, debt incurred for higher education may actually be much larger than the $1.2 trillion estimate.

 Impact on other credit markets: The Bureau’s methodology does not allow us to see the other forms of debt that student loan borrowers have taken on.
 Economists at the Federal Reserve Bank of New York offer some insight on this question based on their analysis of a sample of consumer credit reports.

-Interestingly, the analysis reveals that student loan borrowers are now less likely to have mortgage debt and auto debt than those without student loans , reversing a longstanding trend.
+Interestingly, the analysis reveals that , reversing a longstanding trend.
 This is consistent with tabulations of the , which show increases in the portion of younger households with outstanding student loan debt and decreases in the portion of younger households with outstanding mortgage and auto debt.

 The Consumer Financial Protection Bureau and other monitors of the financial system will continue to follow developments in the student loan market closely, particularly to understand the interaction between student debt and other sectors of the economy.